f-oni/DevOps_Training_Projects/AWS Security-Groups and NACLs/Readme.md

 The following terminologies should be explained in connection with the project

 **Inbound Rules:** These outline the types of traffic that are permitted to use the resources.
 They serve as a virtual firewall, controlling the traffic going in and coming out of a VPC for one or more Amazon EC2 instances or other AWS services.
 **Outbound Rules:** These regulate the traffic that is permitted to depart from the resources or outgoing traffic.
-The destination for incoming traffic is dealt with by outbound rules.
+The destination for incoming traffic is dealt with by outbound rules.<br>
 **Port:** A port on a computer serves as the communication endpoint for a particular process or service.
-It processes incoming and outgoing network traffic.
+It processes incoming and outgoing network traffic.<br>
-**Stateful:** Security Groups are stateful, meaning if an inbound rule allows traffic, the return traffic is automatically permitted.
+**Stateful:** Security Groups are stateful, meaning if an inbound rule allows traffic, the return traffic is automatically permitted.<br>
-**NACL Rules:** Rules that define what traffic is allowed or denied **CIDR:** A technique for allocating IP addresses and rerouting Internet Protocol **Ingress:** Inbound traffic or incoming network traffic.
+**NACL Rules:** Rules that define what traffic is allowed or denied.<br>
+**CIDR:** A technique for allocating IP addresses and rerouting Internet Protocol.<br>
+**Ingress:** Inbound traffic or incoming network traffic.<br>
 **Egress:** Outbound traffic or outgoing network traffic.

 ## Project Tasks